Saturday, April 11, 2026

 the long gone green of youth.

-these fears were as monstrous
+these fears were as tactile

 as a dissolve of worms